Home Programming Building an Apache Kafka Multivariate Time Series Engine

 Why Kafka for Multivariate Time Series

-The second is replay.
-Because Kafka retains data for a configurable window (hours, days, or even weeks), any consumer can reset its offset and re-read history.
-This is what turns an incident postmortem from “we have dashboards from before, so we can guess what happened” into “we can literally replay the exact data the monitoring system saw.”
-It is also how you onboard a new downstream system — point a fresh consumer at earliest and it catches up.
+The second property is replay.
+Because Kafka retains data for a configurable window — hours, days, or weeks — any consumer can reset its offset and re-read history.
+This transforms incident postmortems from inference based on prior dashboards into precise replay of the exact data the monitoring system observed.
+It is also how a new downstream system is onboarded: a fresh consumer is pointed at earliest and catches up.

 What Multivariate Time Series Actually Means